amit0rana/betterOptionsTrading/README.md

 * One stock can have multiple tags.
 * When you click on a stock in watchlist, if same stock is present in 'holdings', screen will be scrolled bringing the stock in the middle and it will be highlighted for few seconds.

+# How to use
+* Once installation is done, go to 'holdings' page and click on 'Holdings (..)' text.
+* Once you click you will see a dropdown (select box) next to kite logo on the header row.
+Between the logo and 'Dashboard' link.
+* you can now filter 'orders' screen and 'holdings' screen based on your selection.
+Watchlist will also be filtered.
+Also when you click on watchlist row, if same stock is present in your holdings list, it will be highlighted and brought to focus.

 TODO
 * Save tags/categories instead of using array
 * Instructions for [Violentmonkey](https://openuserjs.org/about/Violentmonkey-for-Chrome)